cs205-group11/amazon-recommendation-system/index.md

 | 4 | 222 |  1.00 | 1.61 | --num-executors 4 --executor-cores 8 --driver-memory 8g --executor-memory 8g |
 | 8 | 216 |  1.03 | 1.66 | --num-executors 8 --executor-cores 8 --driver-memory 8g --executor-memory 8g |

-A plot of execution times is given below:
+A plot of speedups is given below.
+This is compared to the sequential code on this particular instance (which takes 358s):

 ![alt text](./fig/nodes.png)